Patechoc/codelabs/learning-elasticsearch-running-in-docker.md

 You have 2 options to index the data into Elasticsearch.

 * You can either use the **Elasticsearch [snapshot and restore API](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html)** to directly **restore a dataset index from a snapshot**,
-* or you can download the raw data from your favorite source and then use to **process it and index the data**.
+* or you can download the raw data from your favorite source and then **process it to index the data**.

 ### Load data by restoring index snapshot